 Elon Musk’s satellite internet company Starlink is already approaching broadband speeds.
 Actually, Starlink Premium, a new higher-end tier, surpasses some of the best broad speeds available in the U.S., albeit, at an absurdly high price.

-SpaceX also recently launched Starlink RV which is a service meant for users on-the-go or who live in campers.
+SpaceX has also launched Starlink RV which is a service meant for users on-the-go or who live in campers.
 While you can skip the line and get Starlink's RV plan instantly, there is a downside though as network services are de-prioritized for Starlink RV compared to other Starlink products – which means a degraded service and slower speeds.